sickOscar/povery-cli/README.md

 # Povery CLI

+## Overview

-#### [Povery](https://github.com/sickOscar/povery) is a framework for building things on AWS Lambda with Typescript
+[Povery](https://github.com/sickOscar/povery) is a framework for developing AWS Lambda functions with TypeScript.
+This CLI tool facilitates local development, testing, and deployment of serverless applications.

-This is the CLI for Povery.

-You can easily serve locally many lambdas as an http server, or you can invoke them locally from the terminal.

-Unlike other things like this, it does not want to create lambdas or any kind of infrastructure on AWS for you (just deploy them, if you wish).
+Povery CLI enables developers to:
+- Locally serve multiple Lambda functions as an HTTP server
+- Invoke Lambda functions locally via terminal
+- Deploy Lambda functions to AWS environments

-We firmly believe on separation of concerns between code that handles application logic and code for infra.
+Unlike other serverless frameworks, Povery CLI focuses exclusively on Lambda function management without infrastructure provisioning.
+This adheres to the principle of separation of concerns between application logic and infrastructure management.
-Mixing those things, it always gets messy at some point...

-### General rules to follow to structure your project

-- Every lambda has a named folder under `lambda` folder.
-- The entrypoint of the lambda MUST BE `index.ts` file.
-- API Gateway MUST USE proxy integration to respond to api request.
-- Lambdas that serve API Gateway SHOULD BE prefixed with `API_` (e.g. `API_Something`) and start with a capital letter.
-- Lambdas that serve ant other events SHOULD BE prefixed with `EVENT_` (e.g. `EVENT_Something`) and start with a capital letter.
+## Technical Foundation

+The local development server functionality is built on top of the [Serverless Framework](https://github.com/serverless/serverless), leveraging its offline capabilities to simulate AWS Lambda and API Gateway locally.
+This integration provides a high-fidelity local development experience that closely mirrors the AWS production environment while maintaining a streamlined developer workflow.

-### Project Structure
+## Project Structure Requirements

-As rules are clear, this cli needs a defined structure to work properly.
-The structure is as follows:
+The CLI requires a specific project structure:

 ```
 /<project_root>